FACTBOX-Who are the top contenders for the Biden administration? | Law-Order

-President-elect Joe Biden has promised to build an administration that reflects the diversity of the country, and is expected to announce his choices for some key White House and Cabinet positions in the next few weeks.
-He got off to a quick start on Wednesday by naming longtime aide Ron Klain as his White House chief of staff.
+President-elect Joe Biden has promised to build an administration that reflects the diversity of the country, and is expected to announce his choices for some key White House posts in the next few weeks.
+Biden was expected to unveil more members of his senior team as soon as Tuesday, according to a person familiar with the matter.
 Here are some top contenders for other prominent positions, according to Reuters reporting.

+SENIOR STAFF MOVES Cedric Richmond - the U.S. Representative who was a national co-chair of Biden's campaign and former chair of the Congressional Black Caucus, is expected to join the administration in a senior capacity.
+Richmond's move would leave his Louisiana congressional seat open, a consideration as Democrats' majority in the House contracted in the Nov.
+3 election.

+Steve Ricchetti - long a close adviser to Biden, is also expected to take a senior role.
+Jen O'Malley Dillon - who was brought in early this year as Biden's campaign manager and is the first woman to lead a winning Democratic presidential bid, is expected to be named a deputy chief of staff.

 SECRETARY OF STATE Chris Coons - The Democratic U.S. senator from Delaware, Biden's home state, is a close Biden friend and adviser who is a prominent member of the Senate Foreign Relations Committee and would presumably have an easy path to confirmation from his Senate colleagues.